-What I’m about to ask is a long shot: Do any of the former or current Rainbow workers want to anonymously talk about what’s happened at Rainbow in recent weeks, the last couple of months?
+I realise what I’m about to ask is a long shot: Do any of the former or current Rainbow workers want to anonymously talk about what’s happened at Rainbow in recent weeks, the last couple of months?
 If you’re a former worker, you may have heard “through the grapevine” what happened.
 I’m talking about the discontent I’ve detected from most workers as if something major happened.
 If you work there, you likely know what I’m talking about.
 If so, please leave a comment.

 As a longtime customer, I usually feel the mood of the store.
 And in recent weeks the mood has been rather down, as if a major temblor came through the store at one of their membership meetings and took most of the workers by shock.
 Some observations I’ve made: It would seem that the cashiers are leaving in droves.
 That’s the perception I have because on each visit to the store, a new cashier is being trained.
 A lot of unhappy faces, even with workers I’ve seen for years.
 Others that I’ve seen for years, I no longer see even when they were there when I was there in recent weeks.
 They’re now gone.
 That many people on a new shift?
 I can take some guesses at what happened, not that any of them did so I’m just speculating based on what I’ve seen from the workers:

 Was their profit-sharing gutted?